 Table 2: Payload Data Rate and Time overhead as a function of the SF index

 The LPWAN-CSS modulation belongs to the spread-spectrum class.
 As such it encodes a low data rate bit stream onto a comparatively wide occupied bandwidth.
 Similarly, there is no direct relationship between occupied bandwidth and actual bit rate, the bit rate can be changed over a wide range without modifying the spectrum shape.
 The transmitted LPWAN-CSS signal is constant envelope.
 This means that it can be transmitted using a simple and very power efficient radio architecture where the RF Phase locked loop output directly drives a saturated power amplifier.
-See the Annex D for resulting modulated spectrum.
+See the Annex E for resulting modulated spectrum.

 7.2 Technical parameters and implications on spectrum